naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Tracker/README.md

 # WP Revenue Tracker

-Track and visualize your WordPress site's revenue from ads, affiliate links, digital products, and sponsored content.
+Track and visualize your WordPress site's revenue from ads, affiliate links, digital products, and memberships in one dashboard.

 ## Features
+- Record revenue by type (ads, affiliate, digital products, memberships, other)
+- View total revenue and breakdown by type
-- Add revenue entries for multiple sources
+- See recent revenue entries
-- Visualize revenue data with interactive charts
-- Easy-to-use dashboard
+- Simple, clean admin dashboard
+- Shortcode for displaying summary (premium)

 ## Installation
-1. Upload the plugin file to your WordPress plugins directory (`/wp-content/plugins/`)
+1. Upload the `wp-revenue-tracker` folder to the `/wp-content/plugins/` directory
-2. Activate the plugin from the WordPress admin panel
+2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to "Revenue Tracker" in the admin menu to start tracking
+3. Go to Revenue Tracker in the admin menu to start tracking

 ## Setup
+- Navigate to Revenue Tracker in your admin dashboard
-- No additional setup required.
-Start adding revenue entries right away.
+- Use the form to record new revenue entries
+- View your summary and recent entries

 ## Usage
+- Record each revenue event as it happens
+- Check your dashboard for up-to-date totals and breakdowns
-- Use the form in the dashboard to add new revenue entries
+- (Premium) Use the `[revenue_summary]` shortcode to display stats on your site
-- View your revenue chart to monitor income trends
-- Export data for further analysis (premium feature)

-## Premium Features (Coming Soon)
-- Advanced analytics
-- Export to CSV
-- Integration with WooCommerce, Easy Digital Downloads, and AdSense
-- Multi-user access and permissions
+## Monetization
+Free version includes basic tracking.
+Premium version adds analytics, integrations, and frontend display features.